 “Philosophy is dead,” Stephen Hawking said to packed auditorium of Google’s best and brightest.
 It was 2011, and the physicist’s quip was as perfunctory as an SMS break up.
 “Philosophers have not kept up with modern developments in science.
 Especially physics.” sry socrates. its not me, its U.

-Hawking is not the only scientific luminary to tearlessly eulogise what once the considered one the highest disciplines of thought.
-In 2014 beloved astrophysicist Neil Digrassi Tyson (who once tweeted in length about the scientific implausibility in the new Star Wars film) described philosophy as “a distraction.”
+Hawking is not the only scientific luminary to tearlessly eulogise what once considered one of the highest disciplines of thought.
+In 2014, then-beloved astrophysicist Neil Digrassi Tyson (who once tweeted in length about the scientific implausibility in the new Star Wars film) described philosophy as “a distraction.”
 Cosmologist Laurence Krauss, meanwhile, was pitiless.
 In a Washington Post interview he sneered that philosophy “hasn’t progressed in two thousand years.”

 I have a friend – a programmer – who once espoused a similar sentiment.

 “Philosophy is a waste of time,” he declared, “I only believe in evidence based science.”